 A native of St Louis, MO, Laura was educated at Vassar College, Washington University, Bank Street College of Education, the Universities of Vera Cruz and Puerto Rico (to become a pilot Headstart teacher in the Bronx and El Barrio, while being a CORE picket captain in Brooklyn, where she lived), NYU, Gerde’s Folk City, and received a B.A. in social science from the University of California at Berkeley.
 Laura was responsible for many other first-ever publications from the overall project, the Women's History Library: The anthology Masculine/Feminine in 1969, with all the great manifestos; The Women's Songbook; Female Artists Past and Present; Films by/and/or about Women Internationally, Past and Present; Bibliography on Rape; and Women and Religion Bibliography.

 She took the name Laura X, on September 17, 1969, to symbolize her rejection of men's legal ownership of women and the anonymity of women's history, which was stolen from women and girls.
 She is a veteran of the anti-nuke, peace, civil rights, Free Speech, educational reform, anti-war, women's, anti-anti-Semitism and anti-homophobia movements.
 She advocates for farm workers, Native Americans, ecology, disability rights, environmental health, and healthy home movements.
+In 1969, Laura reintroduced International Women's Day into the U.S. and created and led the movement to create National Women's Month, which recurs every year in March.
 She began collecting materials in 1964 and has been committed to this effort since then.
 Women and women's health and legal issues are the primary focus of her work.